oven-sh/bun/docs/project/contributing.md

 {% /codetabs %}

-> ⚠️ Depending on your system, you may need to install the C++ standard library independently.
+> ⚠️ Ubuntu distributions may require installation of the C++ standard library independently.
 See the [troubleshooting section](#span-file-not-found-on-ubuntu) for more information.

 ## Building Bun